Skip to main content

 CompletedAlready filed and confirmed.

-CancelledObligations that no longer apply (e.g., a duplicate-donor merge brought the donor below threshold).
+CancelledObligations a staff member decided no longer apply (e.g. a duplicate-donor merge brought the donor below threshold).
 Kept for audit.

-Click a donor's row to open their disclosure detail page.
-You see the full donation history for the period with each disclosable gift highlighted, the trigger date and amount, and the deadline calculation.
+Click View details on a donor's row to open their compliance page, then open the obligation from the ledger.
+The obligation pack shows the full donation history for the period with each disclosable gift highlighted, the trigger date and amount, and the deadline calculation.

 Verify donor identity

 For each disclosable donor, confirm Together has the right data.
-The AEC needs full name and address for every donor, plus the organisation name for organisation / trust donors.
-Missing fields show on the donor disclosure page; edit the donor record at Donors before filing.
+Both the AEC (federal) and the VEC (Victorian) need full name and address for every donor, plus the organisation name for organisation / trust donors.
+Missing fields show on the obligation pack; edit the donor record at Donors before filing.

 If a row sits in the Review tab because of missing identity data, fix the donor record and Together re-evaluates on the next compliance sweep.